Cosby5/All-My-Stars/README.md

 - [c3d2/rtorrent-syncer](https://github.com/c3d2/rtorrent-syncer) - syncs remote rtorrent vm's with local fileserver
 - [scottt/rtorrent-helper](https://github.com/scottt/rtorrent-helper) - Open magnet links and torrent files with rtorrent under Linux
 - [evilhero/myazo](https://github.com/evilhero/myazo) - Self-hosted, cross-platform Gyazo alternative
 - [evilhero/harpoon](https://github.com/evilhero/harpoon) - an rtorrent automated monitor script that will transfer from a seedbox to local machine, with additional post-processing for sonarr, radarr, lidarr, mylar, lazylibrarian and sickrage.
-Can also manually drop torrents for monitoring/transfer/post-processing...
+Can also manuall
 - [aruhier/clean_rtorrent_watchdir](https://github.com/aruhier/clean_rtorrent_watchdir) - Python script to clean torrents from a rtorrent watch directory that are not in the session directory anymore
 - [ntv1000/rtorrent-cleanup](https://github.com/ntv1000/rtorrent-cleanup) - A script to delete files from your rtorrent download directory that are not referenced in rtorrent.
 - [VictorNine/fbridge](https://github.com/VictorNine/fbridge) - Bridge facebook messenger with any service supported by matterbridge